top of page

 Shape -

-Texture - Epidosite is a metamorphic rock that lacks its original igneous texture (sandpaper like).
+Texture - Epidosite is a Metamorphic rock that lacks its original Igneous texture (sandpaper like) amd is Smoother.

 Where They Can Be Found -